titanml/helm-charts/charts/model-orchestra/README.md

 Alternatively you can achieve it like so:

 ```
-helm install takeoff titanml/takeoff --set imagePullSecrets[0].name=<SECRET_NAME>
+helm install model-orchestra titanml/model-orchestra --set imagePullSecrets[0].name=<SECRET_NAME>
 ```

 ## Configuration & installation details
 ### Architecture overview
-The takeoff stack has two components: a "gateway" - that provides an integrated openAI-compatible gateway & integrated monitoring system - and several "applications" that receive and respond to requests from the gateway.
+The Model Orchestra stack has two components: a "gateway" - that provides an integrated openAI-compatible gateway & integrated monitoring system - and several "applications" that receive and respond to requests from the gateway.
 Each application is a single, replicated model service.

 #### gateway